UniMath/agda-unimath/src/foundation-core/commuting-squares-of-identifications.lagda.md

-l# Commuting squares of identifications
+# Commuting squares of identifications

 ```agda
 module foundation-core.commuting-squares-of-identifications where